 - Clarence and Otillia Richter Scholarship.
 The Clarence and Otillia Richter Memorial Scholarship was established in February 2003.
-The Clarence and Otillia Richter Memorial Scholarship is to provide financial assistance to an upper class physics major with preference given to a student who also participates in the music and/or campus ministry programs of the University.
+The Clarence and Otillia Richter Memorial Scholarship is to provide financial assistance to an upper class (junior or senior) physics major with preference given to a student who also participates in the music and/or campus ministry programs of the University.
 The scholarship will be awarded to a student who demonstrates academic achievement and financial need.

 - Leif Sverdrup Physics Scholarship.
-Awarded annually to students of any class majoring or minoring in physics, based upon high academic achievement and financial need.
+Awarded annually to students of any class majoring or minoring in Physics, based upon high academic achievement and financial need.
 Established in 1992 by Helen (Molly) Sverdrup and Johan N. Sverdrup, St. Louis, Mo.